 1. What are NABARD notified bonds?

-NABARD issued its Tax-Free Bonds for INR 5,000 crores with tenures of 10, 15 and 20 years, in March 2016.
-The bonds were given a rating of ‘CRISIL AAA/Stable’ by the Credit Rating Information Services Of India Limited (CRISIL), and a rating of ‘IND AAA/Stable’ by India Ratings.
+NABARD issued its Tax-Free Bonds for Rs.5,000 crore with tenures of 10, 15, and 20 years, in March 2016.
+The bonds were given the rating of ‘CRISIL AAA/Stable’ by the Credit Rating Information Services Of India Limited (CRISIL), and the rating of ‘IND AAA/Stable’ by India Ratings.
 This means that the bonds received the highest rating in terms of safety and the institutions’ ability to service its financial obligations.
 The bonds carry low credit risk.

 2. About NABARD

 The National Bank for Agriculture and Rural Development (NABARD), established in 1982 by a Special Act of the Parliament, is a prime development institution in India.
 The mission of the institution is the upliftment of the rural sectors of India through the improvement of the agricultural and non-farm sectors with the help of increased credit flow in these areas.

 Under the NABARD Act, the Bank is mandated to aid the flow of credit for the development and promotion of small-scale industries, agriculture, handicrafts, cottage industries, etc., along with other related economic activities in the rural regions.

 The coupon rates offered to retail investors with less than Rs.10 lakh investment is as follows:

 i) The coupon rate for 15-year duration bonds: 7.64 percent